microsoft/pxt-adafruit/docs/projects/musical-cloud/make.md

 ## Complete

 Congrats!
 You have finished creating your cloud.
-Hang it from the ceiling and turn the battery pack on!
+Hang it from the ceiling and turn the battery pack on and let the music begin!

 ![done](/static/cp/projects/musical-cloud/done.jpg)